smartvaults/smartvaults/crates/coinstr-sdk/README.md

 More examples can be found in the [examples/](https://github.com/smartvaults/coinstr/tree/master/crates/coinstr-sdk/examples) directory.

+Check also the [coinstr-core](https://github.com/smartvaults/coinstr/tree/master/crates/coinstr-core/examples) examples to learn more about templates.

 ## License

 This project is distributed under the MIT software license - see the [LICENSE](../../LICENSE) file for details